 Referent letters, which are considered confidential, will be uploaded by your referees.
-You will be able to see if have been uploaded, but you will not have access to read reference documents.
+You will be able to see if the documents have been uploaded, but you will not have access to read reference documents.

-The application cannot be submitted without the supporting documentation, including reference letters, so you should notify third parties of your deadline for submitting the application.
+The application cannot be submitted without the supporting documentation, including reference letters.
+Therefore, you should notify third parties of your deadline for submitting the proposal.